runclimbhike/Draxler5000/ReadMe.txt

 Clone into a folder on your computer that you have execute permissions in.

 # Install it
 Open a CLI console and navigate to the folder.
-Launch Creation.py with python.
+Ex. > cd C:\Users\Joe\Anywhere Launch Creation.py with python.
 Ex. > C:\python34\python.exe Creation.py

 # Run it
 Launch Dashboard.py with python.
 Ex. > C:\python34\python.exe Dashboard.py

-Currently runs on the following OS platforms:
+Tested on the following OS platforms:
 Windows 7

 Dependencies: